Alexhuszagh/rust-stackvector/README.md

 # Version Support

-Stackvector has been tested on version of Rustc as low as 1.20.0 (needed for `mem::ManuallyDrop`).
+Stackvector has been tested on version of Rustc as low as 1.36.0 (needed for `mem::MaybeUninit`).